6EJ9/gtabh/README.md

-# gtabh
-grand theft auto by bh dev
+# Grand Theft Auto Bahrain

+This mod is not made by me
+all credits go's to (Alsadady Games)